FAPLZ/FAPLZ_AIC/README.md

-2.2.)To add the AIC files in your game, you have to follow these steps:
+2.2.)To add the AIC file in your game, you have to follow these steps:
 -